israeldvd/amounts-monitor/notes/S08_Other_constructions.md

 2. the highest-level component, given that it would be part of the UI, simply.

 Both strategies are all right.
 Here the project employs the _second option_, with a common element (or fragment, as will be described soon) wrapping the existing parts, old and new.
 This serves the purpose of guaranteeing _one-root-element return_.

+## 1.5.
+Managing the Error State

+The next step would be making the `ErrorModal` more dynamic (besides styling it).
+A **state** may be used to control its visibility through simple form validation/verification and sending proper **_props_** down to the template-component with conditional appearance.

+For example, this comes with designing a state value whose aim is to store an object to "fill" the modal – it has a "title" and "content" – which would start off empty, making some boolean test _false_, and, when filled, _true_.

+Finally, to make the modal vanish away, this pattern allows setting the error-object state to null.
+Using `&&` operator is a way to display contents conditionally, as used here before, given that the language returns the condition after `&&` if the first one is false (in this case, the state-value, which may be `null`).